LongBu/AWS-SAP-C02-Study-Guide/README.md

   * File permissions and metadata are preserved
   * Utilizing this service to movement in the flow of harnessing the data likely adds operational complexity and delay, especially (near) real-time systems
   * Does not support real-time or low latency file system operations
+  * Does not facilitate ongoing updates to migrated files from on-prem apps, this is better suited for AWS Storage Gateway

 ### AWS Application Discovery Service
   * Plan migration projects by gathering information about on-premises data centers